-F13 More Vulnerable
+F13 More Vulnerable Students

-The school takes care to identify the more vulnerable students i.e. with physical disabilities or coming from difficult home situations.
-The Safeguarding Team would ensure all staff are aware of any special requirements the more vulnerable students may have i.e. help with personal care.
+The school takes care to identify the more vulnerable students i.e. those with physical disabilities or who come from difficult home situations.
+The Safeguarding Team ensure all staff are aware of any special requirements that more vulnerable students may have, i.e. if help is needed with personal care.